ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 <https://github.com/ghc-proposals/ghc-proposals/pull/528>`_, which is about
 discouraging users from importing from "internal" modules, without completely prohibiting their import.
-For example, a ``WARNING [x-ghc-prim-internals]`` pragma could be attached to all module in ``ghc-prim``.
+For example, a ``WARNING [x-ghc-prim-internals]`` pragma could be attached to all modules in ``ghc-prim``.
 Users would then be advised that such imports are discouraged, but could silence the warning with ``-Wno-x-ghc-prim-internals``.